Genesis 14

 The ground itself becomes a trap - the vale of Siddim is clogged with tar pits.
 The fugitives cannot flee; they are swallowed by the earth.
 The world takes Lot, and Lot is left with nothing.
 The king who built a tower at Babel built in bricks; the king of Sodom cannot even keep his feet out of mud.

-Lot is taken captive - not in battle, but in the chaos after.
+Lot is taken captive in the chaos of the aftermath.
 He has chosen to live in Sodom, to pitch his tent toward the city.
 Now the city is conquered, and Lot is carried away as spoils.
 Choice has consequence.
 But the chapter is about to show what grace does with that consequence.

 Genesis 14:13-16The Rescue

 13And there came one that had escaped, and told Abram the Hebrew; for he dwelt in the plain of Mamre the Amorite, brother of Eshcol, and brother of Aner: and these were confederate with Abram.
-14And when Abram heard that his brother was taken captive, he armed his trained men, born in his own house, three hundred and eighteen, and pursued them unto Dan.
+14And when Abram heard that his brother was taken captive, he armed his trained servants, born in his own house, three hundred and eighteen, and pursued them unto Dan.
 15And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which is on the left hand of Damascus.
-16And he brought back all the goods, and also brought again his brother Lot, and his wife, and all that he had.
+16And he brought back all the goods, and also brought again his brother Lot, and his goods, and the women also, and the people.

 Notice the speed: one verse for the entire war and capture, then instantly we turn to Abram and a messenger arrives.
 “Thy brother is taken captive.”
 The word brother is exact - Lot is not Abram's son, but his brother by kinship, chosen relationship.
 The same word Jesus will use centuries later: “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me” (Matt.
 25:40).